Rohit Roy

 Rohit Bose Roy (born 5 April 1968/1969) is an Indian actor who is known for his work in several television and film productions.
 He is best known for his role in Hindi television serials such as Des Mein Niklla Hoga Chand on Star Plus and Swabhimaan on DD National.

-Besides working in television series, Roy has also acted in notable Bollywood movies such as Kaabil, Ek Khiladi Ek Haseena, Apartment and Plan among others.
+Besides working in television series, Roy has also acted in notable Bollywood movies such as Kaabil, Ek Khiladi Ek Haseena, Fashion, Apartment and Plan among others.
 He starred in the movie Shootout at Lokhandwala, in which he portrayed the character Fattu, one of the gang members.
 Roy has also directed a short film named Rice Plate – as a part of the anthology film Dus Kahaniyaan.
 Roy launched his own fashion brand in the year 2020, Rohit Roy for Styched, in association with Styched Life.

 Early life and background

 Roy is a Bengali and he had spent his formative years in Ahmedabad, Gujarat.
 He did his schooling from St. Xavier's School, Ahmedabad.
 He is also an alumnus of St. Xavier's College, Ahmedabad.
 He is the younger son of businessman Brothindranath and Dolly Bose Roy.
 His elder brother, Ronit Roy is a well-known television and film actor.